adamchainz/pelican_novapost/content/git-history-matters.rst

   I currently do not know how to achieve this when branch has been merged in master, but I guess it is possible.

+  You cannot get this kind of history after a manual cleanup with rebase+squash.

 * You want to focus on detailed changes: do not filter log.

   .. code:: sh

      git log --graph

+  You cannot get this kind of history after a manual cleanup with rebase+squash.

 The idea is that, once you know your workflow, you can setup views to get the log you need.
 Once the views have been setup, you should be able to reuse them